xinyun/cedar-renjun.github.io/source/_posts/2014-03-21-learn-doxygen-in-10-minutes.markdown

 //! \return Indicate the status of operation which can be one of the following
 //! value \b SUCCESS or  \b FAILURE .
 //!
+//! \note This function is used by internal, user MUST NOT call it in your
 //!
-This function is to write one byte to LIS302DL register,one byte will be
-//!  writen in appointed address.
+Application.
 //
 //*****************************************************************************
 static Result _I2CRegWriteByte(uint8_t RegAddr, uint8_t Data)